 - Some insurers or warranty providers may not accept them

-The choice between OEM and aftermarket parts matters even more for premium vehicles.
+For a premium vehicle like the BMW X5, the choice between OEM and aftermarket parts matters even more.
 Structural components, safety systems, and complex electronics should always be replaced with OEM or certified OEM-equivalent parts to maintain factory standards and ensure proper performance.

-However, aftermarket options make sense for non-critical parts like headlights, suspension upgrades, grilles, trims, and mirrors where fitment is less critical to safety.
+However, aftermarket options make sense for non-critical parts like:

 If you’re working with a body shop after a collision, ask what parts they plan to use.
-Some insurance companies will authorize only aftermarket parts unless your policy specifies OEM part coverage โ which is an upgrade worth considering.
-Learn more about working with insurance adjusters and maximizing your insurance coverage.
+Some insurance companies will authorize only aftermarket parts unless your policy specifies OEM part coverage — which is an upgrade worth considering.

 - Always ask to see the part brand before approving a repair